ayush235/Evolutionary-Algorithms/README.md

     $ ./experiment.py 2
     $ ./experiment.py 3

-And Kyle will do the same for 4, 5 and 6.

 When the run has completed, you can should it again by repeating the same command.
 We want to make a lot of runs.